How to Search For Text in Excel?

 Here we will take you through the formulas which can search for the particular text in the cell value and arrive at the result.

 This is the question I have seen many times in excel forums.
-The very first formula came to my mind was to “FIND” function.
+The very first formula that came to my mind was to “FIND” function.

 Find function can return the position of the supplied text values in the string.
-So if the FIND method returns any number then we can consider the cell as it has the text or else not.
+So if the FIND method returns any number, then we can consider the cell as it has the text or else not.

-Fo an example look at the below data.
+- For example, look at the below data.

-In the Find Text argument mention the text that we need to find.
+- In the Find Text argument, mention the text that we need to find.

-The last parameter is not required to close the bracket and hit the enter key.
+- The last parameter is not required to close the bracket and hit the enter key.

-So, in two sentences we have the word “best”.
+So, in two sentences, we have the word “best”.
 We can see the error value of #VALUE! in the cell B2 that shows that the cell A2 doesn’t have the text value “best”.

-Instead of numbers, we can enter the result in our own words as well.
+- Instead of numbers, we can enter the result in our own words as well.
 For this, we need to use the IF condition.

-So, in the IF condition, I have supplied the result as “Text Found” if the value “best” found or else I have supplied the result to show as “Not Found”.
+So, in the IF condition, I have supplied the result as “Text Found” if the value “best” found, or else I have supplied the result to show as “Not Found.”

-But here we have a problem, even though I have supplied the result as “Not Found” if the text was not found still we are getting the error value as #VALUE!.
+But here we have a problem, even though I have supplied the result as “Not Found,” if the text was not found still we are getting the error value as #VALUE!.

-We can also use IFERROR function to deal with error values instead of ISNUMERIC, the below formula will also return “not Found” if the error value returned by the FIND function.
+We can also use the IFERROR function in excelIFERROR Function In ExcelThe IFERROR function in Excel checks a formula (or a cell) for errors and returns a specified value in place of the error. to deal with error values instead of ISNUMERIC.
+The below formula will also return “not Found” if the error value returned by the FIND function.

-#2 – Alternatives to FIND Function
+Alternatives to FIND Function

-Supply the find text as “Best”.
+Supply the find text as “Best.”

 Within Text is our cell reference.